 - Norwegian Seafarer’s Union (NSU)

-Sometimes, we hear the term ITF rate, AMOSUP rate or even POEA rate.
+Sometimes, we hear the terms ITF rate, AMOSUP rate, or even POEA rate.
 It pertains to the wages of seafarers enforced by these unions.

 Despite the hardships of becoming a seafarer, it still attracts more and more people.
 We can even find women on board who are taking this career very seriously.